Five Key Considerations for an Apartment Location

 School.
 If you’re a student, it makes sense to live near the campus.
 Choose an apartment that is within easy walking or short commuting distance.
 Safety is also a consideration, especially if you are taking night classes.
 Look for sidewalks in good repair, well-lit walking areas, and dedicated bike paths.
 Keep these factors in mind if you are taking evening classes or are a full-time student considering living off-campus.

 Church.
 If you are active in your place of worship, then you need to consider this when searching for an apartment.
 Staying close to your house of worship is important to staying connected to the friends you make.
 The longer the commute, the less likely you are to stay involved.

 Finding a new place to live can be exciting!
 Just make sure that you take a holistic view when choosing the best location.
 Examine all the areas of your life and weigh the pros and cons of how close you live to where you need to go.
 That way, you can make the best decision about what you need to be close to and where it’s OK to have a little travel time.

 At Vision Communities, we are committed to creating the best apartment communities for you and your family.
-We feature multiple bedroom layouts, in desirable communities such as Polaris, Clintonville, and downtown Columbus.
+We feature multiple bedroom layouts, in desirable communities such as Westerville, Clintonville, and downtown Columbus.
 For more information about our communities, contact our team to get started.